Who are the Archaeologists?

 AOR Postdoctoral Research Fellow

 Jaap completed his Ph.D. in early modern European history at UCL (2015), and has primary responsibility for the production of the Extensible Markup Language (XML) schema and transcriber’s manual that govern the transcription and machine-readable tagging of manuscript annotations in Harvey’s and Dee’s books.
 He transcribes and encodes annotations in XML, and supervises and confirms the accuracy of transcriptions generated by the Research Assistants.
 His research interests include the history of religious tolerance and intolerance, Reformation and post-Reformation culture, and the history of reading.
-He is currently preparing the manuscript of his first book, provisionally titled Patrons of the faith: the Catholic nobility in Utrecht and Guelders, c.
-1580-1702.
+His first book, entitled Patrons of the Old Faith: the Catholic Nobility in Utrecht and Guelders, c.
+1580-1702 has recently been published.

 - Lucy Stagg

 Lucy is the Centre Coordinator for CELL and the UCL Centre for Digital Humanities (UCLDH).
 Her role is to manage the administration of the two centres, help promote their activities and ensure their smooth running in conjunction with the Archaeology of Reading project.

 Juan is a PhD candidate at the Warburg Institute, and works primarily on the transcription of annotations in classical Greek.
 His current research focuses on the complexity of the concept of element and its intrinsic relation to number, and to language as a phonetic, written and logical system.